 Except as permitted in this section, a detached accessory building shall be located behind the most recessed portion of the front face (i.e., face of the building closest to the street) of the principal building.
 (Exhibit 7-6) In the case of a corner lot, the detached accessory building shall meet the minimum setback requirements from all streets.
 Only accessory buildings for agricultural uses are permitted in front of the principal building.
-Pursuant to the procedures and requirements in article 6 of this chapter, the plan commission may approve a special exception to allow an accessory building in front of the principal building on a parcel larger than 3 acres provided the principal building was constructed prior to October 31, 1990, which is the effective date of the Town's initial zoning ordinance.
-In making such decision, the plan commission and town board shall consider (1) the size of the subject property, (2) the character of the area, (3) the size of the proposed accessory building, (4) the extent to which the proposed accessory building is visible from public and private streets and other properties in the area, (5) the practical difficulty in placing the proposed accessory building in the location described in this subsection, and (6) other factors related to relevant circumstances.
+Pursuant to the procedures and requirements in Article 6, the town board may approve a special exception to allow an accessory building in front of the principal building on a parcel larger than 3 acres provided the principal building was constructed prior to October 31, 1990, which is the effective date of the Town's initial zoning ordinance.
+The plan commission in making its recommendation and the town board in making its decision shall consider (1) the size of the subject property, (2) the character of the area, (3) the size of the proposed accessory building, (4) the extent to which the proposed accessory building is visible from public and private streets and other properties in the area, (5) the practical difficulty in placing the proposed accessory building in the location described in this subsection, and (6) other factors related to relevant circumstances.